 Risk Management accepts bylined stories on all topics related to risk.
-Because we receive a large volume of submissions each month, please familiarize yourself with the following procedures before contacting us.
+Because we receive a large volume of submissions, please familiarize yourself with the following procedures before writing or submitting a piece.

-- All articles and story pitches should be sent to Editor in Chief Morgan O’Rourke (212.655.5922).
-Send a summary or the finished article and we’ll go from there.
+- All articles and story pitches should be sent to our editors, Morgan O’Rourke, Caroline McDonald or Hilary Tuttle.

-- As a monthly publication, we work well in advance of its publication date, so a general rule of thumb is you should query us about a story three months prior to whichever month you wish to appear in.
+- As a monthly publication, we work well in advance of any given publication date, so a general rule of thumb is you should query us about a story three months prior to whichever month you wish it to appear.

-- Do not promote a particular company, product or service.
+- We do not publish pieces that promote a particular company, product or service.
 All articles must be factual, insightful and vendor-neutral.

 - Risk Management uses the AP style guide for the most part.
 If you have any questions about style, please feel free to ask.